-Is Webflow SEO friendly?
+Is Webflow good for website SEO?
 The answer is, quite simply, yes.
+Continue reading to learn more!

 Technical SEO is the foundation of your SEO strategy.
 Webflow provides all the necessary tools to optimize the site structure and implement your on-page SEO strategy with ease.
 The purpose of this article is to provide a basic checklist to get started and explore the topic of technical SEO.